Rick-2CA/CGMM/ReadMe.md

 Features in mind for future releases:
 * Allow the cmdlet prefixes to be configurable variables.
 * Allow migration from on premise distribution groups to cloud unified groups
-* Restoration functions to get you back to the original state
+* Restoration functions to get you back to the original state by use of the export file from `Get-CGMMTargetGroup`

 Feature additions are heavily influenced by the needs of my environment and your contributions!